Guide · Understanding Your Options

 When you start looking for help, the words can pile up fast: counseling, psychiatry, IOP, TMS, esketamine.
 This page walks through the main categories so you can figure out roughly where you fit before you ever pick up the phone.
 None of this is a substitute for a real evaluation, but it should make that first call feel less overwhelming.
+It also helps to know that the newer options are more available than most people think, and worth understanding early rather than only as a last resort.

-Therapy means working with a licensed professional - a counselor, social worker or psychologist - to understand and change patterns of thinking, feeling and behavior.
+Therapy means working with a licensed professional, a counselor, social worker or psychologist, to understand and change patterns of thinking, feeling and behavior.
 Approaches like cognitive behavioral therapy (CBT) have strong evidence for depression, anxiety and trauma.
 Therapy can be the whole treatment for milder symptoms, or one piece of a larger plan.
 It does not involve medication, and most community mental health centers in Missouri offer it on a sliding scale.

 A psychiatrist is a medical doctor who can diagnose mental health conditions and prescribe medication, such as antidepressants.
 Nurse practitioners and some primary care doctors also prescribe these medications.
 For many people, an antidepressant plus therapy is the standard first step for moderate to severe depression.
 Finding the right medication and dose can take a few tries, which is normal, not a sign that nothing will work.